hisubram/mobilefoundation/instrument_an_app.md

     {: codeblock}
     {: web}

-   Before calling any of the below analytic method you must ensure that your application embeds the required code to authenticate and authorize the device with the MobileFoundation service.
-This is a common step that is required of all Mobile Foundation services applications and is not specific to Analytics data capture. <!--  Refer <need to link doc that talks about auth> -->
+   Before calling any of the below analytic method, you must ensure that your application embeds the required code to authenticate and authorize the device with the MobileFoundation service.
+This step is a common step that is required of all Mobile Foundation services applications and is not specific to Analytics data capture. <!--  Refer <need to link doc that talks about auth> -->
    {: web}

    With initialization complete your application is now enabled to capture device information and Mobile Analytics SDK logs with no further code added.
-Any further APIs and code discussed in the following sections is optional and can be added based on what sort of analytics data you want to capture.
+Any further APIs and code that is discussed in the following sections is optional and can be added based on what sort of analytics data you want to capture.
    {: web}

 3. Add the following line to your application logic to capture application lifecycle events and network events.